alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 ### Who is player 1❓

-An enthusiast level rusty ex-ISP network engineer and ~15 years ago I stopped cat herding for an ISP/telco and started herding cats a public cloud company because they said '*we are fanatical about support*', so yes average customer support gets my back up, but anyway the point of mentioning this is those ISP/telco fundamentals of a **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** the **beer truck analogy** of packets and transmission,  **Internet speed = distance/time (frequency )** and that **💩 in = 💩 out** has not been forgotten.
+An enthusiast level rusty ex-ISP network engineer and ~15 years ago I stopped cat herding for an ISP/telco and started herding cats a public cloud company because they said '*we are fanatical about support*', so yes average customer support gets my back up, but anyway the point of mentioning this is those ISP/telco fundamentals of a **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** the **beer truck analogy** of packets and transmission,  **Internet speed = distance/time (frequency )** and that **💩 in = 💩 out** have not been forgotten.

 ### The previous ISP 👋: